History of the Federated States of Micronesia: Yapese Empire

-Although this unique relationship with Gagil and the outer islands may appear exploitative, researchers such as Lessa (1950, pp.43, 52; 1986, p.35) and Lingenfelter (p.147) maintain that the relationship was mostly mutual and, in most cases, was more beneficial to the Carolinians than to the Yapese.
-Lessa (1950, p.70-71) had also suggested that the so-called empire was formed out of conquest and "blackmail" through sorcery and economics.
+Although this unique relationship with Gagil and the outer islands may appear exploitative, researchers such as Lessa (1950, pp. 43, 52; 1986, p.
+35) and Lingenfelter (p.
+147) maintain that the relationship was mostly mutual and, in most cases, was more beneficial to the Carolinians than to the Yapese.
+Lessa (1950, p.
+70-71) had also suggested that the so-called empire was formed out of conquest and "blackmail" through sorcery and economics.

 Other places mentioned in Pacific anthropological-historical literature that were quite similar to the Yapese Empire was the Tongan Empire, also known as Tu'i Tonga, which is now present-day Kingdom of Tonga.

-Yapese Traditional Society: Feudalism and the Social Caste System
+Yapese traditional society: feudalism and the social caste system

 Yapese traditional society before foreign colonial administrations was divided into multiple villages and municipalities and is highly feudal in nature.
 Power was not allocated to one single authority that controlled Yap but was decentralised and allocated to at least ten municipalities.
 A defining feature of Yapese society was its unique and complex social caste system, which is still in use today.
 Each of the current one-hundred twenty-nine (129) villages of Yap are organised into single units based on the class system depicted below.

 Although each village has its own class ranking within the municipality based on the number of military victories, each village also has its own internal set of social classes exclusive to that group.
 All low classes and low-class villages were under the authority of villages that were ranked higher since the latter had considerable power and voice (lungun).
 An example of a high-ranking village is the aforementioned Gatchaper, which is ranked Bulche or 'UIun.
 Because villages and municipalities were continuously at war amongst one another, village and personal social ranks fluctuated based on military outcomes.

 However, in the 20th century, during the German occupation of Yap, the German administration pacified the island and enforced strict prohibition against violent conflicts.
 This policy resulted in a permanent freeze of all social caste rankings.
 Today, there are three villages with the high-ranking chief villages: Teb Village in Tamil Municipality, Ngolog Village in Rull Municipality and Gatchaper in Gagil Municipality.

 These chief villages and their municipalities are referred to in Yapese as "fare dalip e nguchol", which means "the three cooking stones".
 This similarity was created to describe the relationship between these three villages and municipalities with the other remaining seven.
 The stones, or nguchol, represent Tamil, Gagil and Rull while the pot represents the island of Yap.
 The saying goes that when one stone, or one municipality or village, fell, all of Yap and its value would fall as well.